To contact us Click HERE

 A major question raised by Mr. Elmendorf and others is whether the spending will accelerate again.
 (It slowed in the 1990s only to pick up again last decade.)
 “There’s a lot of reasons to suspect it’s temporary,” said Douglas Holtz-Eakin, a former director of the Congressional Budget Office and a prominent Republican economist.
 “Premature celebration never makes sense when it comes to health care,” he added.

 Slower cost growth would have ramifications far beyond the deficit.
 According to calculations by White House economists, slowing the annual growth rate of health care costs by 1.5 percentage points might increase economic output by 2 percent in 2020 and 8 percent in 2030.
-It might also lead to higher wages for workers and more room for productive investments in the budget
+It might also lead to higher wages for workers and more room for productive investments in the budget.

 Even if the slowdown continued, the deficit problem would hardly be solved, budget experts said.
 One situation described by the Altarum Institute imagines tax revenue at about 19 percent of economic output and health care spending growing about as fast as economic output did.
 Assuming a balanced budget, that would leave 6 percent of economic output for spending on defense, safety net programs and other nonhealth programs in 2035.
 The modern low is around 8 percent, Mr. Roehrig said.